AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 * `end`
 * `linearIndex`

 In this sample, a formatting function is used to display different tooltips for parent and child [resources](../Resource_Chart#periods_and_resources).
-For example, the value of a custom field `disc_space` is shown only for child resources.
+For example, the content of a custom field `disc_space` is shown only for child resources.

 {sample :height 200}GANTT\_NEW\_Timeline\_Tooltips\_04{sample}